 John Cockcroft and Ernest Walton: 1932 paper on the disintegration of lithium by fast protons: artificial transmutation.
-This paper is at Nature's physics portal.
+This paper is at Nature.
 (Link to a biographical sketch of Cockcroft and one of Walton.)

 Hans Geiger: from 1910 paper on scattering of alpha particles from gold foil.
 This paper is at the ChemTeam site.

 Hans Geiger and Ernest Marsden: 1913 paper comparing backscatter of alpha particles to the predictions of Rutherford's nuclear model of the atom.
 This paper is at the ChemTeam site.